nhojpatrick/jenkinsci_azure-acs-plugin/README.md

-# Azure Container Service Plugin
+# Azure Container Service (AKS) Plugin

-A Jenkins Plugin to deploy configurations to Azure Container Service (ACS) with the following orchestrator:
+A Jenkins Plugin to deploy configurations to Azure Container Service (AKS).

+It also supports deployment to the legacy Azure Container Service (ACS) with the following orchestrator:

 * [Kubernetes](https://kubernetes.io/)
 * [DC/OS](https://dcos.io/) with [Marathon](https://mesosphere.github.io/marathon/)